FederatedAI/FATE/federatedml/tree/README.md

 #### Other features
 * Column sub-sample
-* Allow use max_split_nodes setting tt avoid memory limit exceed, by finding splits of at most number of max_split_nodes nodes instead of using all nodes of each level of the tree.
+* Allow use max_split_nodes setting to avoid memory limit exceed, by finding splits of at most number of max_split_nodes nodes instead of using all nodes of each level of the tree.